DmitriiGoro/Thomason_algorithm_lollipop/README.md

 This library is well-suited for research and educational purposes related to Hamiltonian graph theory, and supports customization for testing different configurations and properties of chord sets in cubic graphs.

 ## Read more in [docs](https://dmitriigoro.github.io/Thomason_algorithm_lollipop/index.html)
+Using examples can be found in `ThomasonAlgorithm.Demo` in `demo` directory